arbor-sim/arbor/doc/tutorial/single_cell_recipe.rst

 :class:`arbor.single_cell_model` does not only take care of the recipe, it also takes care of defining how the simulation will be run.
 When you create and use your own recipe, you'll need to do this manually, in the form of defining a execution context and a domain decomposition.
-Fortunately, the default constructors of :class:`arbor. context` and :class:`arbor.partition_load_balance` are sufficient for this model, and is what :class:`arbor.single_cell_model` does under the hood!
+Fortunately, the default constructors of :class:`arbor.context` and :class:`arbor.partition_load_balance` are sufficient for this model, and is what :class:`arbor.single_cell_model` does under the hood!
 We'll leave the details of this subject for another tutorial.

 .. code-block:: python